 The texture is a mix between chewy and slippery, which can be fun.
 They might feel a bit odd at first, but trust us, you'll get used to it.

-For recipe guidance, substitute shirataki noodles at a 1:1 ratio for kelp noodles.
-Pair them with strong-flavored sauces like marinara or pesto for the best experience.
+For recipe guidance, substitute shirataki noodles at a 1:1 ratio for kelp noodles; for other noodle ideas see soba options for nutty dishes.

 2 - Rice Noodles

-Flavor-wise, they’re pretty neutral, leaning towards slightly sweet.
+Flavor-wise, they're pretty neutral, leaning towards slightly sweet (with a mild rice sweetness).
 You can use them in stir-fries, soups, or salads.
-The ratio is 1:1, just like kelp noodles.
-Check out these other substitutes for rice noodles if you’re curious.

 In our experience, rice noodles make every dish light and fresh.
 They're versatile, quick to cook, and perfect for any meal.